The Hague commemorates 75 years of Universal Human Rights

 The Universal Declaration of Human Rights stands as a testament to the resilience of the human spirit and the collective determination to build a more just and peaceful world.
 It let us reflect on the progress made, acknowledge the challenges ahead, and rededicate ourselves to the timeless principles that unite us in the pursuit of a world where every individual's rights are respected and protected.

-The Hague is the City of Peace and Justice for almost 125 years.
-The First Hague Peace Conference convened in The Hague and marked a turning point in diplomacy, as nations came together to discuss mechanisms for preventing armed conflict and mitigating the impact of war on civilians.
+The Hague is the City of Peace and Justice for over 125 years.
+The First Hague Peace Conference convened in The Hague in 1899 and marked a turning point in diplomacy, as nations came together to discuss mechanisms for preventing armed conflict and mitigating the impact of war on civilians.
 The establishment of the Permanent Court of Arbitration was an outcome of this conference.

 The History of the Declaration of Human Rights